What is Sales and Operations Planning? An Overview of S&OP Best Practices

 Does everyone walk out of the meeting on the same page and know what they need to do to execute the plan?

-If you answer “yes” to the questions above, it is very likely you have an effective S&OP process.
-If the answers were “no,” what are the potential stumbling blocks to getting there.
+If you answered “yes” to the questions above, it is very likely you have an effective S&OP process.

 Best Practices for Effective Executive S&OP